 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ball has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ball has few renters and college students.
 But the biggest reason it is quieter in Ball than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ball may be for you.

 The people who call Ball home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Ball residents report their race to be White, followed by Asian.
-Important ancestries of people in Ball include French, English, German, and Italian.
+The greatest number of Ball residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Ball include Irish, French, German, English, and French Canadian.

 The most common language spoken in Ball is English.
-Other important languages spoken here include Chinese and Arabic.
+Other important languages spoken here include Arabic and French.